-The Release DateThis just changed, actually.
 Even after the delay created by the death of Paul Walker, Universal felt comfortable circling April 10, 2015 as a release date for the seventh Fast & Furious film.
-It is the continued effort of the Hollywood system to push the "Summer" blockbuster season a little earlier each year (as they did this year with the April 4 bow of Captain America: The Winter Soldier).
+It is the continued effort of the Hollywood system to push the "Summer" blockbuster season a little earlier each year (as they did with the April 4 bow of Marvel's Captain America: The Winter Soldier).
 Maybe Universal realized that the date can work really well for a sequel?
-And maybe Fast 7 is farther along in production than was believed, because the studio just announced that fans will get to climb behind the wheel one week earlier.
+Because the studio announced that fans will get to climb behind the wheel one week earlier.
 Fast & Furious 7 will be in theaters on April 3, 2015.